Sean Grande: MMA and Boxing

 In July 2015, Grande signed a multi-year deal as the lead play-by-play voice of Spike Sports.
 He took over as the announcer for Bellator MMA, the world's #2 mixed martial arts promotion.
 After stepping down from Bellator full-time in 2017 to spend more time with his son, Grande continued to call occasional Bellator cards, as well as branching out into boxing with both PBC on FOX and Top Rank Boxing on ESPN.
 He returned to Bellator, now on Showtime, in 2021 to split the play-by-load with Mauro Ranallo.

 Personal

-In October of 2018, it was announced on CBS This Morning and Inside the NBA that Grande had become engaged to CBS News anchor and former ESPN host Dana Jacobson.
-According to CBS News, they were married on September 28, 2019 in New York.
+In October 2018, it was announced on CBS This Morning and Inside the NBA that Grande had become engaged to CBS News anchor and former ESPN host Dana Jacobson.
+According to CBS News, they were married on September 28, 2019, in New York.
 They live in Cambridge, MA with Grande's son Jack (born 2011).